Skip to content

 3. It starts the file watcher using the refresh library.

-The development mode can be configured using the devmode.config.yaml file.
-Here's an example of its structure:
+Here’s an example of its structure:

 root_path: .